Postgraduate Loans (PGL) (Northern Ireland)

 You can apply online at Student Finance Northern Ireland

-Payments will be released after you have registered on your degree programme and you have been in attendance for two weeks at the start of the academic session.
+Payments will be released after you have registered on your degree programme and the University has confirmed your attendance to the Student Loan Company (SLC).

 Payments will be made direct to the University in three instalments per academic year.